iamtowbee/iamtowbee/README.md

 ### Projects
 I’m currently working on a resume builder SaaS using the MERN stack.
-I'm also leading my team in the DevCareer x TBD Web5 hackathon (qualified for phase 2).
+I'm also leading a team in the DevCareer x TBD Web5 hackathon (qualified for phase 2).

 ### Learning
 I'm currently learning frontend development with ReactJS and also how to build backend APIs with Node and Express.js.